elpato-dev/OSINT-compass/README.md

 ![telegram_alerts](https://github.com/elpato-dev/OSINT-compass/blob/main/images/telegram_alerts.png)

+If you want to trigger the alert checking manually just send a get request to this URL: `/alert?apikey=<your-api-key>`.

 ## Extending the tool

 The tool was designed with extensibility in mind.
 Check out the guide on how to extend it [here](https://github.com/elpato-dev/OSINT-compass/blob/main/extension_guide.md).